 Method 3: Use Third-Party Monitoring Tools

-Several tools monitor Reddit for brand mentions and can surface competitor advertising:
+Several tools monitor Reddit for brand mentions and can surface competitor advertising.
+Understanding reddit advertising pricing can help you budget for these monitoring tools alongside your actual ad spend:

 These tools can alert you when competitors post on Reddit (including promoted content) and help you track their advertising patterns over time.